Parable of the Lost Sheep

 The lost sheep in this parable may have strayed from the shepherd, but because the shepherd is a “good” shepherd who genuinely loves and cares for his sheep, he embarked on a quest to find it.
 Another shepherd might have taken a headcount of the remaining 99 and concluded that pursuing a single wayward sheep wasn’t worth the trouble and time.
 However, Jesus is different; He is the “Good Shepherd” who came into this world to offer His life because He cares deeply for each one of us.

 The shepherd in this story persisted until his mission was accomplished, and the lost sheep was recovered.
 The last words that Jesus uttered on the cross during His crucifixion were “It is finished.”
 The Good Shepherd flawlessly fulfilled His mission, and all those who believe in what He did for them, shedding His sinless blood, are saved, adopted into God’s family, and guaranteed a place in Heaven.
 The lost sheep was now found, saved through the actions of the Good Shepherd.
-To be “saved” means to be rescued from all harm, and that’s precisely what Jesus, the Great Shepherd, accomplished for all of us, delivering us from the consequences and power of sin.
+To be “saved” means to be rescued from all harm, and that’s precisely what Jesus, the Great Shepherd, accomplished for all of us, delivering us from the consequences and power of sin and death.

 By placing our faith in this fact, God declares us righteous, making us as if we had never sinned (and cured of the SIN-666 disease), thus granting us the legal right to enter a holy heaven.